 - To connect, click the Connect icon or double-tap the server.
 You are now linked over a private network.

 - You will be assigned a new IP address after the connection is established.
-Google "what's my IP?" to confirm.
-Your new IP address should be different from your one in step one.
+Google "What's my IP?" to confirm.
+Your new IP address should be different from the one in step one.

 How To Torrent Safely